ConnectorGit/HA-Connector/README.md

 6) Now refresh your browser page (hit F5)
 7) If you now click the "+" icon you can search for "Connector" and it should appear in the list
 8) Click it and go through the setup of your Connector.

+Note:
+1) One way blind only support open close and stop